 All participants are required to attend the triathlon pre-race briefing at 7:15 a.m. on race day at the event location.
 We encourage racers to read through all the following rules and FAQs.

 Participants are responsible for body marking.
 Using a permanent black marker, the participant’s bib number needs to be written on the participant’s upper arms and calves.
-If the participant is given a heat/wave number, it should be written on the participant’s left hand.
+Participants must have their heat/wave number written on the back of their left hand.

 For relay teams, timing chips should be exchanged between swimmers, bikers, and runners at the bike rack in the Transition Area.
 The bike must be on the rack during the chip exchange.
 Once an ankle strap has been removed and placed onto the next teammate’s ankle, the teammate may start their leg of the race.
 There will not be a designated area for relay teams in the Transition Area — teams are free to select any area that is available.
 Please be mindful of other athletes in transition.